pyfar/sofa_conventions/README.md

-# sofar conventions
+# SOFA conventions

+Complete definition of SOFA conventions according to AES69 are contained in the folders *conventions* and *rules*.
+The conventions are intended to be used in applications that read or write SOFA data.
+Test data violating the conventions are contained in *data*.
+This data is intended for testing if an application correctly verifies data against AES69 when reading it.
+Updating and writing data partly requires the sofar package available from
- A package to verify SOFA files.
-Updating and writing data requires the sofar package available from https://github.com/pyfar/sofar and can be installed via
+<https://github.com/pyfar/sofar> and can be installed via

  `pip install sofar`

 AES69-2022: *AES standard for file exchange - Spatial acoustic data file format*, Audio Engineering Society, Inc., New York, NY, USA.

- ## Conventions
+## 1. Conventions

 This folder contains the official SOFA conventions as json and csv files.
 SOFA conventions are the basis of SOFA files, a data format to store spatially distributed acoustic data.
 They also contain basic information for verifying the content inside SOFA files.
 The conventions are tested as part of the sofar package.

-## Data
+## 2. Data

 Contains SOFA files that each contain exactly one invalid entry.
 They are written with